srl-labs/containerlab/docs/cmd/tools/netem/set.md

 Note, that setting link impairments with `netem set` command is implemented in a way that all impairments are applied to the interface at once.
 This means that if an interface had a packet loss of 10% and you execute `netem set` command with a delay of 100ms, the packet loss will be reset to 0% and the delay will be set to 100ms.

+Once the impairments are set, they act for as long as the underlying node/container is running.
+To clear the impairments, set them to the [default values](#clear-any-existing-impairments).

 ## Usage

 ```bash